OnkarRajput/Docker/README.md

 docker container run -it ubuntu /bin/bash

-docker container stop containerid
+docker container stop 8e76cf05adee .

+docker container inspact 8e76cf05adee                                :: Display detailed information on one or more containers

-docker container inspact containerid
+docker container inspact 8e76cf05adee                                :: Fetch the logs of a container

  # what's going on inside container
- docker container top containerid
+ docker container top 8e76cf05adee                                     :: Display the running processes of a container

  docker container stats                                    :: Display a live stream of container(s) resource usage statistics